manasmbellani/gogetassetinfo/README.md

 * ipinfo.io - Provides info about an IP via `https://ipinfo.io`
 * Scamalytics - Provides reputation about an IP via the scamalytics.com website
 * IPQualityScore.com - provides reputation about an IP via the ipqualityscore.com website
-* DNS Resolutions - provide DNS A, TXT, MX DNS resolution for domains
+* DNS Resolutions - provide DNS A, DNS TXT, DNS MX,  resolution for domains and DNS PTR for IP addresses
+* Virustotal - Perform Virustotal search within browser on IPs, domains

 ## Usage